CapstoneThrone/MotorControl/README.md

 ##Run the provided start.sh shell script
 ##OR do the following manual procedure
 * on a ubuntu install with ros and rosserial_arduino installed:
-* 1.) natigate to /opt/ros/melodic/share/teleop_twist_joy/ and runlaunch teleop_twist.launch
+* 1.)
+Navigate to /opt/ros/melodic/share/teleop_twist_joy/ and runlaunch teleop_twist.launch
 ** Note: This step requires that you first insteall the teleop_twist_joy package found here: https://wiki.ros.org/teleop_twist_joy
 ** Note: Also required is the joy package found here https://wiki.ros.org/joy